-A miscarriage is one of the most painful experiences that any human has to experience.
-The pain felt from losing the being who would, otherwise, have been your newborn, is unimaginable.
-However, both genders do not feel the same emotions after a miscarriage.
-A woman’s emotions such as sadness, shock, all ranging to straight-up anxiety for future pregnancies.
-Men, too, suffer from intense feelings of loss.
+A spontaneous abortion is one of the most painful experiences that any human has to undergo.
+The pain is unimaginable, and both genders do not feel the same way after a miscarriage.
+A woman’s physical and mental loss transforms her into deep sadness, shock, and she develops straight-up anxiety for future pregnancies.
+Sometimes, it takes too much time to recover, and it probably feels like you are the only person who has been dealing with this misfortune.
+Men also suffer from intense feelings of loss.

-However, the important thing to realize is that such feelings are completely normal.
-And the time taken by an individual to grieve their loss is completely normal as well.
-But it important that these feelings are dealt with.
-For if they aren’t, these feelings could also lead you to depression.
+However, such feelings are completely normal.
+And the time taken by an individual to grieve their loss varies from person to person.

 Statistically speaking, miscarriages are quite common.
-Be that as it may, the commonness of miscarriages does not provide comfort during the times of a loss.
-As acknowledged by miscarriage notes from doctors, the grief experienced from a miscarriage can be dealt with by various means and steps.
+However, the frequency of miscarriage rates does not provide comfort during times of loss.
+The grief experienced from a miscarriage can be dealt with by various means and steps.
 Here are a few of them:

 - Take Your Time To Grieve